sridhar-y-g/IdeaSpark/README.md

 *   `src/hooks/`: Custom React hooks (e.g., `useAuth.ts`, `useToast.ts`).
 *   `public/`: Static assets (though currently not heavily used for images, which are mostly placeholders or data URIs).

-This updated README should give a much clearer picture of what IdeaSpark is and how it's built!